 Whole of community pain education for back pain.
 Why does first-line care get almost no attention and what exactly are we waiting for?

-Two articles on PainSci cite Moseley 2018: 1.
-Complete Guide to Low Back Pain 2.
-Pain is Weird
+Two pages on PainSci cite Moseley 2018: 1.
+The Complete Guide to Low Back Pain 2.
+Mind Over Pain

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.